fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 * a new SCTP association as described in {{Section 9.3 of ?RFC8841}}
 * or a new DTLS association as described in {{Section 5.5 of ?RFC8842}}.

+Attempting to add an sctp-init on an existing SCTP association results in an error.

 # SCTP considerations